Last Updated on January 3, 2022 by Muhammad Junaid Khalid

 - Go back to Settings, select Free up device storage.
 Tap on the prompt to confirm you wish to do this.
-Doing this regularly prevents storage space from running out.
+Doing this regularly prevents storage space running out on Android.

 - You can also skip this option, and simply delete selected pictures either from the Photos app, a file manager, or using the photo gallery your phone came with.
-Use the select all option or long-press on a photo to enter selection mode, hit ‘Delete’, and revel in the emptiness of your phone storage.
+Use the select all option, hit ‘Delete’, and revel in the emptiness of your phone storage.
 You can say that freeing up space on Android phones feels somewhat therapeutic!

 You can also delete the cache for the Chrome browser straight from the app as follows:

-- Launch the browser, tap the three dots at the top right.
+- Launch the browser, tap the three dots at the top right corner.

-- Select History > tap on Clear Browsing Data.
+- Select History > Clear Browsing Data.
 Check the boxes for the cache and cookies.